Tips for Driving in San Francisco

 Yield to Pedestrians

 Be aware that jaywalking is part of the culture in San Francisco.
-Yes, it's illegal, but everyone does it.
+Yes, it's illegal, but most people do it.
 You'd be better off yielding to a jaywalker than assuming he or she will yield to you.
-Try to avoid driving through the Financial District during commute times because you may never get through an intersection due to the massive amount of pedestrians heading to or from work.

 Watch Out for Muni